Breast Lift Surgery

 - Any medications, vitamins or herbal supplements you are currently taking

-- Results of any biopsies or mammograms you might have had
+- Results of any biopsies or mammograms you have had

-After discussing these topics with you, your surgeon will then examine your breasts.
-This may include your surgeon taking detailed measurements of your breasts’ shape, size, skin quality and position of the nipples and areolas.
-Your surgeon will then take confidential photographs of your breasts, and discuss your treatment options.
+After discussing these topics, your surgeon will then examine your breasts.
+This may include your surgeon taking detailed measurements of your breasts including the shape, size, skin quality, and position of the nipples and areolae.
+Your surgeon will then take photographs of your breasts that will remain confidential within your medical file.
+Finally, they will discuss your treatment options, surgical methods, and next steps with you.

 When recommending a treatment, your surgeon will consider the following: